 In today’s world, customers have a wealth of information at their fingertips about you – and your competitors.
-So naturally, they’re in a much more robust and influential position to find deals and offers than just a few years ago.

 3. They’re doing more talking than the customer

 Prospecting is a vital activity for getting leads to the top of the sales funnel.
-However, the world has evolved, and old ways of prospecting aren’t useful anymore.
+However, the world has evolved, and old ways of prospecting aren’t as effective anymore.
 For this reason, sales reps need to learn modern prospecting activities that incorporate an omnichannel approach to successfully reach out to their prospects using multiple platforms, tools and touchpoints.

 - E-Learning and Its Role in Today’s Sales Teams

 - How to get the best ROI from Training